 If you need special dietary accommodations or have questions relating to nutrition and wellness, please contact our Registered Dietitian or call (716) 645-6445.

 Kosher: Kosher foods prepared under rabbinical supervision by the Va'ad is available at the NY Deli & Diner, located next to Bert's food court in Talbert Hall.

-Vegetarian: Vegetarian food is now offered in all dining locations.
-Our vegetarian options contain no meat, fish or meat products such as rennet and gelatin.
+Vegetarian: Vegetarian options are available daily in all dining centers.
+Our vegetarian options contain no meat, poultry, fish, or shellfish; but eggs and dairy are included.

 Gluten-Free: Gluten-Free meals are available in all dining centers and most retail locations across campus.
 Certified gluten-free Udi’s products are available upon request including: bread, pasta, bagels, muffins, hamburger buns, rolls and cookies.
 Many of our recipes are made without gluten ingredients, please check nutrition signage or ask a manager before making selections.
 Students with medical needs who are required to follow a strict gluten-free diet should contact our Registered Dietitian.